lopea/Unity-Sandbox/README.md

 -----------
 A collection of random garbage that I have made in unity.

-Most of this is to mess around in unity in general.
+This entire project is for me to mess around in unity in general.

 License
 -------